-Daylight Saving Time 2013 ends on Sunday, November 3 at 2 A.M.
+Daylight Saving Time 2014 ends on Sunday, November 2 at 2 A.M.
+How did this practice of DST begin?
+Read more . . .

 Before going to bed on Saturday, November 2, remember to "fall back" by setting your clocks back one hour.
 (The exceptions to DST are Arizona, Hawaii, Puerto Rico, the Virgin Islands, and American Samoa.)